Go to BrightWorks home

 Education and Experience

-• At least 5 - 7 years experience in PreK-12 education with at least one year in a school or district leadership role.
+• A minimum of 5-7 years’ experience in PreK-12 education, with at least two years in a school or district leadership position

 • Valid MN Driver’s License